sankalpbisan/Vehicle-Insurance-MLOps-Project/README.md

 docker build -t vehicle-insurance . docker run -p 5000:5000 vehicle-insurance
 ```
+I have directly pushed the 'model.pkl' file to S3 bucket in AWS and predictions are done using pickle file from this bucket only.

+---

 ## 🧠 How It Works

-1. **Data Ingestion**: Collect data from various sources (e.g., insurance claims, vehicle details, user profiles).
+1. **Data Ingestion**: Collect data from MongoDB database Cluster.
+2. **Data Validation**: Received Data is validated to check whether  data is proper as excepcted or not.
-2. **Data Preprocessing**: Clean, normalize, and transform the data into a format suitable for model training.
+3. **Data Preprocessing**: Clean, normalize, and transform the data into a format suitable for model training.
-3. **Model Development**: Train multiple machine learning models, tune hyperparameters, and select the best model.
+4. **Model Development**: Train multiple machine learning models, tune hyperparameters, and select the best model.
-4. **Model Evaluation**: Evaluate models using appropriate metrics (accuracy, precision, recall, etc.).
+5. **Model Evaluation**: Evaluate models using appropriate metrics (accuracy, precision, recall, etc.).
-5. **Deployment**: Deploy the model to a production environment using Docker, Kubernetes, and CI/CD pipelines.
+6. **Deployment**: Deploy the model to a production environment (here, AWS) using CI/CD pipelines.

-6. **Monitoring**: Continuously monitor model performance to ensure accuracy and prevent data drift.
+---

 ## 🤖 Model Development

-This project uses a combination of classical machine learning techniques and deep learning models to predict insurance claims.
+This project uses a combination of classical machine learning techniques to predict 'buying insurance?'
 The models are evaluated and tuned to achieve the best performance based on validation data.

 ### Key Steps:
 1. Data preprocessing (handling missing values, feature engineering, scaling).
-2. Model training using Scikit-learn, TensorFlow, or other libraries.
+2. Model training using Scikit-learn.
 3. Hyperparameter tuning and model selection.

 For more details on how the models are developed and trained, check the `notebooks` and `src` directories.

+---

 ## 🚢 Deployment